rk94407/private_key_encrypt/README.md

 The private key is encrypted using AES encryption with the provided key.
 The encrypted private key is printed to the console.
 The encrypted private key is decrypted using the same key, and the decrypted private key is printed to the console.

-# 6. Important Note:

-Ensure that the .env file is securely managed and not shared with unauthorized users.
-Keep the encryption key confidential to maintain data security.

-# 7. Conclusion:

-By following these steps, you can successfully run the encryption code, encrypt and decrypt private keys using AES encryption, and understand the underlying functionality of the script.